 The memory lottery: pay for your factory and pray for your chips 🎲

 So now, in addition to worrying about the price of memory, you can finance the factory where it will be made.
-It's like buying a car and having to pay for the assembly line too.
-The problem is that if something goes wrong in production, you can't complain to SK hynix because, technically, the factory is yours.
+It's like buying a car and also having to pay for the assembly line.
+The problem is that if something goes wrong in production, you won't be able to complain to SK hynix because, technically, the factory is yours.
 Sure, at least you'll have exclusivity over a product that might not work.
-A sound investment.
+A perfect investment.